radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 To speak a query, click the **Microphone** button on the search page.
 Voice commands must begin with by speaking the word “find”.
 When you begin a voice command with “find”, the search parameter field populates with what is spoken after the word “find”.

->**NOTES – Verify that your microphone is enabled for use in your internet browser.**
+>[!note] Verify that your microphone is enabled for use in your internet browser.

 >**Activating the voice-to-text function in the Global Identity Viewer requires accessing the Identity Management Console over HTTPS.**